 Apparently, Grantland Rice asked to hear from anyone who’d been at the game and could testify to Haxall’s record.
 He got a response from James O. Lincoln, Yale class of 1884.
 “Dear Sir,” wrote Lincoln.
 “Luther Price, a newspaper man whom I know well, is correct.
 Haxall kicked that goal against Yale in 1882.
 I saw him perform the feat.
 Although, of course, the spectators did not measure the distance, it was beyond the midfield, and was announced at the time as being sixty-five yards.”

 This satisfied Grantland Rice … but I was still skeptical.
 So, I began looking for contemporary accounts of the game played at New York City’s old Polo Grounds.
 In reporting on it, the Boston Globe on December 1, 1882, said only that, “This was the greatest kick ever seen.”
 The New York Sun said, “It was a long distance, and nobody believed that he could make it.”
-However, the Sun also order tramadol from canada said the ball “was 115 feet from the goal.”
+However, the Sun also said the ball “was 115 feet from the goal.”
 That’s only 38 yards or so, and, apparently, it was this account that led people in 1915 to wonder.
 But the New York Times (who wrote Haxall’s name as Hoxall) had said in its game report, “He was over 65 yards from Yale’s goal,” and the Hartford Courant (which spelled his name as Hachall) said he “sent the ball 66 yards across the field to the goal.”